bwz3rbot/SnooliciousRTS/README.md

 # About <a name = "about"></a>

 Writing bots can be tough.
 Not to mention time consuming!
 This project simplifies the whole process.
 I've taken all the hard work out for you combined all the templates and utilities I've created into one big module.
-Just import Reddit and you will have access to my entire Tool Suite.
+Just import Reddit and you will have access to my entire __Reddit Tool Suite__.
 This project will be updated from time to time when I create new utilities or learn new tricks that I would like to keep using in my future projects.
 Feel free to use it as you please, create a pull request to add your own utilities and share ideas.
 This is Github, after all.
 A place for developers to collaborate and make open source projects better for the rest of us!

 # Getting Started <a name = "getting_started"></a>